mobileticket/vals-schemata/docs/vals-data-spec.md

 Position is used to expand the information to be validated.
 In other words must at least the same information used in the Tickle-sentence also be accessible to the Validation Service.

 All information concerning place is obtained over MQTT in the Vehicle network.
+Telegrams shall be JSON encoded as UTF-8.

-The following telegrams are used:
+All The following telegrams are used:

-####GPS
+### GPS

 - **GPS** (NMEA 0183), Position is published as a NMEA0183-sentence in the format \$GPRMC (Recommended minimum specific GPS/Transit data).

 GPS should not be updated with a frequency higher than 1 (one) hertz.
 A preferable resolution is about every 5th second.